deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### *BRIANNA* Allison, district attorney

 *BRIANNA* is the district attorney in the case where *MARJORIE* is the key witness.
-She's a tough dog in the courtroom, but caring and cautious when she speaks with *MARJORIE*.
+She's a tough dog in the courtroom, but caring and cautious when she speaks to *MARJORIE*.

-She visits the house each day to prepare *MARJORIE* for her testimony and on the fifth day.
+She visits the house each day to prepare *MARJORIE* for her testimony.

 She doesn't have much character progression.
-Her character is used to tell the back story of the murder through her talks with *MARJORIE* and as the last safe resort and trust in the juridical system in the last scene.
+Her character is used to tell the back story of the murder through her talks with *MARJORIE*, and as the last safe resort and trust in the juridical system in the last scene.

 * Age: 42